20goto10/govee-lan-server/README.md

 Thank you to Govee for finally adding this LAN control feature.
 This has the side-effect of taking a cheap light strip and turning it into a cheap good one.

 # Ranting
-All home automation devices should have a full, local API.
-The trend of having them doing *anything* over the internet, except voluntary upgrades, has always struck me as insane.
+All IoT devices should have a local API.
+The trend of having them handling their most basic jobs over the internet, instead of strictly within the LAN, has always struck me as insane.